sdkclements/phase_0_unit_1/week_2/2_Intermediate_HTML_CSS/my_reflection.md

 # U1.W2: Intermediate HTML and CSS Reflection

 * What do you think about web standards?
 Are they good or bad?
+Web Standards are neither good or bad.
+They are a baseline that is usefull to revert to incase of an emergency.
+The CSS standards are boring and make some stuff difficult to read.
+Modifying and creating your own style can allow for a much cleaner and easier to read webpage.
 * Does the standard structure make sense to you?
 Why or why not?
+For the most part standard html and css follow a similar format.
+HTML contains all of the elements and css styles these elements.
+Standard CSS resets all of the styles to the most basic.
 * Do you like the new HTML5 elements, such as `<header>`, `footer`, and `nav`?
 Why or why not?
+The new HTML5 elements allow for greater control.
+I especially think that the nav element is particularly useful.
+It works in a roundabout fashion in that it takes higher importance from internal elements rather than higher up elements.
+Furthermore it allows heading styles to be less restrictive.
 * Why is reset.css necessary?
+BEcause it creates a baseline for all styles.
+A place to revert to.
 * What browsers have you used?
 Did you ever notice that sites looked different in different browsers?
 Do you think it's good or bad that they do?
+Firefox/Chrome/IE/Safari/Puffin.
+Most sites work basically the same but differnt browsers interpret the data slightly differntly and have differnt base settings.
+This difference will lead to increased or decreased expected shifts in the style and view of the page.
 * Did you find any resources on your own that helped you better understand a topic?
 If so, please list it.